Wednesday, June 3, 2026

 “We’re currently mowing the right of way for TxDOT if we want it to look [good], so imagine a wide median, we would have to take care of that, as well,” he said.
 “It’s silly – and we couldn’t plant trees because if they widen in the future, we lose those trees.”

-Currently, FM 407 going beyond Argyle to the east from FM 1830 to I-35E is four lanes, two in each direction.
+Currently, FM 407 east of Argyle from FM 1830 to I-35E is four lanes, with two lanes in each direction.

 According to Sims, TxDOT does not have the right of way there to expand FM 407 to six lanes in the future – another reason the town doesn’t believe it would be any use to do it through Argyle.